Museo del Prado

 Museo del Prado information

-Entrance to the Prado is via the western Puerta de Velázquez or northern Puerta de Goya.
-Either way tickets must first be purchased from the ticket office at the northern end of the building, opposite the Hotel Ritz and beneath the Puerta de Goya.
-Once inside, pick up the free ‘Plan’ from the ticket office or information desk just inside the entrance – it lists the location of 50 of the Prado’s most famous works and gives room numbers for all major artists; pdf versions are available on the website to help you plan your visit.
+Entrance to the Prado is via the eastern Puerta de los Jerónimos , with tickets on sale beneath the northern Puerta de Goya .
+Once inside, pick up the free plan from the ticket office or information desk just inside the entrance – it lists the location of 50 of the Prado’s most famous works and gives room numbers for all major artists.

 Francisco José de Goya y Lucientes (Goya) is found on all three floors of the Prado, but we recommend starting at the southern end of the ground or lower level.
-In rooms 64 and 65, Goya’s El Dos de Mayo and El Tres de Mayo rank among Madrid’s most emblematic paintings; they bring to life the 1808 anti-French revolt and subsequent execution of insurgents in Madrid.
-Alongside, in rooms 66 and 67, are some of his darkest and most disturbing works, Las Pinturas Negras (Black Paintings); they are so called in part because of the dark browns and black that dominate, but more for the distorted animalesque appearance of their characters.
-The Saturno Devorando a Su Hijo (Saturn Devouring His Son) captures the essence of Goya’s genius.
-La Romería de San Isidro and El Akelarre (El Gran Cabrón) are profoundly unsettling.
-The former evokes a writhing mass of tortured humanity, while the latter is dominated by the compelling individual faces of the condemned souls of Goya’s creation.
-An interesting footnote to Las Pinturas Negras is El Coloso, a Goyaesque work that was long considered part of the master’s portfolio until the Prado’s experts decided otherwise in 2008.
-The painting and its story are found adjacent to the Black Paintings.
+In room 65, Goya’s El dos de mayo and El tres de mayo rank among Madrid’s most emblematic paintings; they bring to life the 1808 anti-French revolt and subsequent execution of insurgents in Madrid.
+Alongside, in rooms 67 and 68, are some of his darkest and most disturbing works, Las pinturas negras; they are so called in part because of the dark browns and black that dominate, but more for the distorted animalesque appearance of their characters.

-On the 1st floor, there are more Goyas in rooms 32 and 34 to 38.
-Among them, in room 36, two more of Goya’s best-known and most intriguing oils: La Maja Vestida (The Young Lady Dressed) and La Maja Desnuda (The Young Lady Undressed).
-These portraits of an unknown woman, commonly believed to be the Duquesa de Alba (who may have been Goya’s lover), are identical save for the lack of clothing in the latter.
-There are further Goyas, including The Parasol in room 85, on the top floor.
+There are more Goyas on the 1st floor in rooms 34 to 37.
+Among them are two more of Goya’s best-known and most intriguing oils: La maja vestida and La maja desnuda .
+These portraits, in room 73, of an unknown woman, commonly believed to be the Duquesa de Alba (who may have been Goya’s lover), are identical save for the lack of clothing in the latter.
+There are further Goyas on the top floor.

 And then there are the paintings by Dürer, Rafael, Tiziano (Titian), Tintoretto, Sorolla, Gainsborough, Fra Angelico, Tiepolo…

-In contrast, the eastern wing (Edificio Jerónimos) is part of the Prado’s stunning modern extension, which opened in 2007.
-Dedicated to temporary exhibitions (usually to display Prado masterpieces held in storage for decades for lack of wall space), and home to the excellent book shop and cafe, its main attraction is the 2nd-floor cloisters.
-Built in 1672 with local granite, the cloisters were until recently attached to the adjacent Iglesia de San Jerónimo El Real , but were in a parlous state.
+In contrast to the original Edificio Villanueva, the eastern wing (Edificio Jerónimos) is part of the Prado’s stunning modern extension, which opened in 2007.
+Dedicated to temporary exhibitions (usually to display Prado masterpieces held in storage for decades for lack of wall space), and home to the excellent bookshop and cafe, its main attraction is the 2nd-floor cloisters.
+Built in 1672 with local granite, the cloisters were until recently attached to the adjacent Iglesia de San Jerónimo El Real, but were in a parlous state.
 As part of their controversial incorporation into the Prado, they were painstakingly dismantled, restored and reassembled.
-They’re a stunning way to end your Prado visit – look in particular for the royal coats of arms on the four compass points, while the Italianate bronze and marble sculptures date back to the 16th century.